 Marine Biology and Coastal Sciences

-Come join us and get wet as we explore the other 99% of the planet!
+Join us and get wet as we explore the other 70% of the planet!

 Marine Biology and Coastal Sciences represents the wide variety of ecosystems that are linked through water.
-Study in this field encompasses freshwater lakes and streams, estuaries, and coastal marine habitats.
-These habitats are critical for numerous plants and animals, but they can be compromised by human activities.
-Students who pursue this major are interested in understanding the relationships among plants, animals and humans while learning how to protect and restore these valuable ecosystems.
+Study in this field encompasses freshwater lakes and streams, estuaries and coastal marine habitats that are critical for numerous plants and animals, but can be compromised by human activities.
+Students who pursue this major are interested in understanding the relationships among plants, animals and humans while learning how to protect and restore these necessary ecosystems.

-A combined BS/MS degree is offered in which students actively engage in research and field experiences on route to receiving their Bachelors and Masters degrees over a five year span.
-This program culminates in the development and completion of the Master’s Thesis.
-Students completing this program will be well prepared to enter the work force in Research, Environmental Consulting, Education, and Regulatory Agencies (e.g., EPA), as well as in Non-Profit Organizations.
+Students completing this program will be well prepared to enter the work force in Research, Environmental Consulting, Education, Regulatory Agencies (e.g. EPA) and Non-Profit Organizations.
 Montclair State faculty members have a broad range of expertise and engage students on educational and research related trips all across the world.